A characterization of testable hypergraph properties: Hypergraph regularity: counting lemmas and approximation

 Suppose $k,\ell\in \mathbb{N}\sm\{1\}$ such that $\ell\geq k$ and suppose $\ba \in \N^{k-1}$.
 Suppose that $d_{\ba,k}:\hat{A}(k,k-1,\ba)\to[0,1]$ is a density function.
 Suppose $F$ is a $k$-graph on $\ell$ vertices.
 Suppose $\hat{\bx}\in \hat{A}(\ell,k-1,\ba)$ and $\sigma:V(F)\to\bx^{(1)}_*$ is a bijection.
 Let $A(F)$ be the size of the automorphism group of $F$.
 We now define three functions in terms of the parameters above that will estimate the number of induced copies of $F$ in certain parts of an $\epsilon$-regular $k$-graph.
 Let

 We will now show that for a $k$-graph $H$ satisfying a suitable regularity instance $R=(\epsilon,\ba,d_{\ba,k})$, the value $IC(F,d_{\ba,k})$ is a very accurate estimate for $\mathbf{Pr}(F, H)$ (recall the latter was introduced in Section~\ref{sec: basic notation}).
-The same is true if $F$ is replaced by a finite family of $k$-graphs (see Corollary~\ref{cor: counting collection}).
+The proof of this lemma is given in \cite{JKKO2}.

 \begin{lemma}[Induced counting lemma for general hypergraphs] Suppose $0<1/n\ll \epsilon \ll 1/t, 1/a_1 \ll \gamma, 1/k, 1/\ell$ with $2\leq k \leq \ell$.
 Suppose $F$ is an $\ell$-vertex $k$-graph and $\ba\in [t]^{k-1}$.
 Suppose $H$ is an $n$-vertex $k$-graph satisfying a regularity instance $R= (\epsilon,\ba,d_{\ba,k})$.
 Then